-Two cowbird traps were operated as part of the Devil's Gate Reservoir Restoration Project (Devil's Gate), at the City of Pasadena Hahamongna Watershed Park (Hahamongna), near and/or in native riparian habitat.
-The purpose of the trapping was to reduce the incidence of brown-headed cowbird brood parasitism among local native host species, particularly endangered, threatened, or sensitive host species including the least Bell's vireo (Vireo bellii pusillus) and the southwestern willow flycatcher (Empidonax traillii extimus), both of which species are riparian obligates.
-The traps were operated from 28 March to 15 July (108 days, 15 weeks).
-Each trap contained the minimum preferred ratio of decoy cowbirds (2 males: 3 females) as of 1 April, and 3 males: 5-6 female decoys as of 14 April and subsequently.
+Two cowbird traps were operated as part of the Devil's Gate Reservoir Restoration Project (Devil's Gate), at the City of Pasadena Hahamongna Watershed Park (Hahamongna), near and/or in native riparian habitat, the third year of a trapping project begun in 2019.
+The purpose of the trapping was to reduce the incidence of brown-headed cowbird (Molothrus ater) brood parasitism among local native host species, particularly endangered, threatened, or sensitive host species including the least Bell's vireo (Vireo bellii pusillus) and the southwestern willow flycatcher (Empidonax traillii extimus), both of which species are riparian obligates.
+The traps were operated from 01 April to 15 July (106 days, 15 weeks).
+The program captured its own decoys: the traps contained decoy cowbirds beginning on 6 April and had the preferred minimum decoy ratio (2 males, 3 females) as of 16 April, and 3 males, 5-6 female decoys as of 19 April and subsequently.